Employee and Retiree Service Center → Retirees → Benefits for MCPS Retirees → Health Benefits → Medical Plans → Medicare

 Here are the steps to follow when applying for Medicare:

-- Send a copy of your Medicare card with Parts A and B to the Employee and Retiree Service Center (ERSC) at least 30 days prior to the effective date of your Medicare coverage.
+4. Send a copy of the SSA benefit verification letter or Medicare card with Parts A and B to ERSC at least 60 days prior to your Medicare coverage effective date.

-- Complete the necessary medical forms to switch your primary coverage to Medicare and to maintain your secondary MCPS coverage.
-These forms will be mailed to you by the ERSC Medicare specialist approximately 3 months before you turn age 65.
+5. Complete the necessary medical forms to switch your primary coverage to Medicare and to maintain your secondary MCPS coverage.
+The ERSC Medicare specialist will mail these forms to you approximately three months before you turn age 65.
+You must complete and submit the forms by the 5th of the month prior to your Medicare effective date.

 Medicare and Kaiser Permanente HMO

-Retirees enrolled in medical benefits through CareFirst BlueChoice will receive the application form to participate with Medicare directly from CareFirst.
-Contact CareFirst for additional information.
+Retirees and dependents enrolled in medical benefits through Cigna should receive a coordination of benefits form directly from Cigna.
+Contact Cigna for additional information.